 About product planning

-bene : studio helps clients develop their product strategy starting with a product discovery.
+bene : studio helps clients develop their product strategy starting with a product audit.
 With the experience of more than 100 projects bene : studio lists the values of a product and key areas to improve within the application, software, UX, design or user flow.

 The audit is followed by planning where the client receives a detailed document on how the improvements can be implemented as a part of the digital product strategy.